- In-Depth Curriculum: Engage in a blend of classroom instruction, hands-on simulations, and real-world

 your educational journey.

-- Clinical Sites & Partnerships: Campbellsville University has partnered with several clinical and field internship
+- Clinical Sites and Partnerships: Campbellsville University has partnered with several clinical and field internship

-sites, giving the student access to a variety of specialities with seasoned preceptors
+sites, giving the student access to a variety of specialties with seasoned preceptors

 The Paramedic Program at Campbellsville University is offered at the Monroe County